 To test a file download, simply record the action that triggers the download, such as by clicking a “Download” button.
 Then, add a “Test a downloaded file” assertion and specify the expected name, size, and md5 string for the downloaded file.
 Each time the test is executed, Datadog checks that the file was correctly downloaded and uses these details to verify that the file was not modified during the download process.

 Once your browser test is up and running, you can start tracking aggregated statistics on uptime, time-to-interactive, and test duration by device and location with our out-of-the-box visualizations.

 Like the rest of the Datadog platform, browser tests are integrated with collaboration tools such as Slack and PagerDuty.
 So when an alert triggers, you’ll not only be able to see which applications or locations are experiencing issues, but also immediately loop in the right teams to start investigating.
 Within an individual test result, you will see a waterfall visualization of the time spent in each step, along with any page resources, traces, or errors generated.
 In the example below, you can see that the test failed because it was not able to download the file.

-Running browser tests on a schedule from an array of geographical locations and devices—or directly from your CI pipelines—helps you ensure that your application is always fully functional and that you do not deploy buggy code that would be detrimental to your user experience.
-Datadog Synthetics is fully integrated with the rest of the platform, providing rich context for troubleshooting application issues, regardless of whether they stem from the frontend or the backend.
+Running browser tests on a schedule from an array of devices and geographical locations (including locations in your private network)—or directly from your CI pipelines—helps you ensure that your application is always fully functional and that you do not deploy buggy code that would be detrimental to your user experience.
+Datadog Synthetic Monitoring is fully integrated with the rest of the platform, providing rich context for troubleshooting application issues, regardless of whether they stem from the frontend or the backend.
 To learn more about how you can start testing your file uploads and downloads, visit our documentation.
 And if you aren’t yet using Datadog, you can sign up for a 14-day free trial today.